mileallen/pod/readme.md

 ```

-For both, pShow and pComp, rendering the template is again, just the simple matter of setting the variable specified.
-For, pShow the variable is boolean.
-For pComp, assign the corresponding `compid`.
+For both, `pShow` and `pComp`, rendering the template is again, just the simple matter of setting the variable specified.
+For `pShow`, the variable is boolean.
+For `pComp`, assign the corresponding `compid`.

 ```
 app.componentVar0 = true